Sandbox and production URLs

 Production switch checklist

-If you are using Payments (preferred)
+If you are using Payments

-2. Use your Production apiKey, merchantId, and terminalId.
+2. Use your Production API key, merchantId, and terminalId.

 3. Keep the same Payments request headers:

-If you are using OAuth APIs (Onboarding, Entity Management, Reporting, Settlement)
+If you are using OAuth APIs

-1. Switch realm from nonprod to prod.
+1. Switch the realm from nonprod to prod.

-2. Switch token URL to:
+2. Switch the token URL to:

-3. Use your Production OAuth client credentials and user credentials.
+1. Use your Production OAuth client credentials and user credentials.

-4. Keep the same OAuth request headers:
+2. Keep the same OAuth request headers:

 Quick token example (Sandbox)

-This is used for OAuth APIs (and legacy Payments integrations).
+This is used for OAuth APIs and legacy Payments integrations.

 The response includes access_token.
 Use it as:

-Create a minimal payment (Sandbox)
+Create a payment request (Sandbox)

 Payments use API key authentication.